-- 7. Winners will be announced at the Livestock Auction. - 8.
-Herdsmanship Awards will be determined and presented at the local level. - 9.
+- 8. Herdsmanship Awards will be determined and presented at the local level. - 9.
 The herdsmanship scorecard is as follows:

-a.
-CLEANLINESS OF ALLEY AND STALLS OR PENS......50 i.
-Bedding adequate, bright, dry, clean and in place ii.
-Manure hauled out and deposited in designated areas iii.
-Alleys swept clean Feed Boxes in front of animals ONLY at feeding time iv.
-Watering points and drains kept clean ٧.
-ARRANGEMENT OF EXHIBITS......15 Exhibits lined up in attractive manner i. ii.
-Hay and Straw neat and orderly iii.
-Feed Boxes and Gear in area provided, no walkway obstructions Stall decorated by club or fair theme iv.
-APPEARANCE OF ANIMALS......25 d.
-STALL CARDS......10
+POINTS a.
+CLEANLINESS OF ALLEY AND STALLS OR PENS.......50 Bedding adequate, bright, dry, clean and in place Manure hauled out and deposited in designated areas ii. iii.
+Alleys swept clean iv.
+Feed Boxes in front of animals ONLY at feeding time Watering points and drains kept clean ARRANGEMENT OF EXHIBITS......15 Exhibits lined up in attractive manner i. ii.
+Hay and Straw neat and orderly Feed Boxes and Gear in area provided, no walkway obstructions iii.
+Stall decorated by club or fair theme iv.
+APPEARANCE OF ANIMALS.......25 Animals clean and brushed i. ii.
+Animals securely tied or penned Readable from alley